Azure/azure-ocp-samples/PPE/OSS/IaC/dscChallenges/Readme.md

 DSC Challenges -

+This set of challenges focuses on Configuration Management of Windows Server using PowerShell Desired State Configuration (aka DSC).

-Follow ARM Challenges 1-3 for ARM template basics, then move on to challenge 4 here for PowerShell Desired State Configuration challenges.
+It is suggested you follow ARM Challenges 1-3 for ARM template basics, then move on to challenge 4 here for the DSC challenges.

 +	Challenge 4 - Extend your ARM template to deploy a VM
     +   VM Requirements